greysoft/slf4j-stdio/README.txt

 1) slf4j-logstdio does not require any configuration files, and is entirely driven from the environment, which can make it easier to control.

-2) slf4j-logstdio allows you to log thread IDs, something which the other frameworks resolutely refuse to, and which can be invaluable for debugging multi-threaded applications, ie. just about any modern real-world application.
+2) slf4j-logstdio allows you to log thread IDs, something which the other frameworks resolutely refuse to do, and which can be invaluable for debugging multi-threaded applications, ie. just about any modern real-world application.

 3) slf4j-logstdio allows you to output the logs in JSON format, if you like that sort of thing.